yueyueL/ResearchChat/README.md

 - **Multi-Language Support**: Communicate in your preferred language.
 - **Cross-Platform Availability**: Use on Windows, Mac, or Linux.

+## Future Versions

+I am continuously working to enhance ChatResearch with new features and improvements.
+Here are some of the exciting updates you can expect in future versions:

+- **AI Support for New Models**: Integration with advanced AI models such as Claude, Gemini, Groq, and Cohence.
+- **Expanded Paper Collection**: Enhanced paper crawler support for Google Scholar, Semantic Scholar, Scopus, PubMed, and Crossref to provide a more comprehensive paper collection.

+Stay tuned for these updates and more as I strive to make ChatResearch the ultimate AI-powered research assistant for scholars and students.

 ## Why I Made ChatResearch

 As a researcher, I often found myself overwhelmed by the sheer volume of papers and the rapid pace of advancements in my field.
 I created ChatResearch to address these challenges, providing a tool that could quickly parse through information, offer insights, and help researchers stay on top of their fields more efficiently.